Open Location Code: Specification

 The code begins with up to five pairs of digits, each consisting of one digit representing latitude and one representing longitude.
-The biggest blocks have just two digits.
 After eight digits, a plus sign "+" is inserted in the code as a delimiter to aid with visual parsing.
 After a final pair immediately following the "+" delimiter, any subblocks thereafter are coded in a single code digit as follows: